Panlichen/git_skills/README.md

 # git_skills
 # hey
 # can you hear me
-# i want to see the graph
+# i never want to see the graph